Summer Savings!

 What is a profit and loss (P&L) statement: Definition, examples, and uses

 A profit and loss (P&L) statement is the same as an income statement.
-It’s a financial document that includes the revenues and expenses of a company.
-Business owners use the P&L to assess the company's profitability—how much money a company makes.
+It’s a financial document that includes a company’s revenues and expenses.
+Business owners use the P&L to understand how much money a company makes, which they can also quickly and easily do with accounting software.

 Knowing how to read a profit and loss statement is key to making informed business decisions.
 It shows you where you might be able to cut costs.
-This article will cover what a P&L is, why it's important, and how business owners should analyze it.
+Let’s look at exactly what a P&L is, why it’s important, and how business owners should use it:

 There are many ways to format a P&L statement, but all versions include the same basic information.
 Sales are at the top of the P&L statement, while expenses appear below.
 The profit or loss is the difference between the two.